 Those selected as Rodriguez Scholars are expected to participate in a program designed for them, including orientation to Washington University, meetings with university and community leaders, academic support and advising, the Rodriguez Freshman Seminar, and events with other Rodriguez Scholars.
 The Scholars are expected to become involved in activities on campus and in community service projects.

-The Rodriguez Scholars Program is open to both U.S. citizens and international students.
+The Rodriguez Scholars Program is open to all applicants.
 Awards are based on academic achievement (strong grades and SAT or ACT scores), a commitment to serving historically underprivileged populations, the ability to bring diverse people together, application answers and essay, and recommendations received as part of the admission application.

-Students who apply to any undergraduate division of Washington University may apply for the Rodriguez Scholars Program.
 The Rodriguez Scholars Committee will evaluate applications and invite finalists to Washington University for personal interviews.
-To remain eligible for scholarships, finalists will need to come to Washington University for the interviews and related activities.
-Washington University will pay for all finalists' round-trip expenses within the United States and their expenses while in St. Louis during these four days.
+To remain eligible for scholarships, finalists will need to come to Washington University March 31 - April 3, 2016, for the interviews and related activities.
+Washington University will pay for finalists' round-trip expenses within the United States and their expenses while in St. Louis during these four days.

-- Submit an application for admission to the Washington University Class of 2019, including a transcript.
+- Submit an application for admission to the Class of 2020, including a transcript.